nezlobnaya/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    ReactJS is a JS library.
+It basically says:’ Don’t touch the DOM, I’ll do it.
+It takes care of DOM changes using virtual DOM!’.
+It builds web sites like lego blocks with reusable components.
+It has a one way data flow, which makes it easier to debug code.
+Also, ReactJS is just a UI, the rest is up to you!It’s like a stove, but everything else: knife, species, , etc. are up to a cook.
+We are able to move React to other places: iOS, Android, VR apps, desktop apps, etc

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+    It means utilizing and adopting the following steps:
+    Decide on components/hierarchy with one job per component.
+Decide on the state and where it lives.
+What changes occur when state change.And always remember to clean things before leaving (unmount wisely)

-- [ ] Describe state.
+- [x] Describe state.

+    Components data will be stored in component's State.
+It’s a JS object.
+This state can be modified based on user action or other action. when a component state is changed React will re-render the component to the browser. state is managed within the component (similar to variables declared within a function).

-- [ ] Describe props.
+- [x] Describe props.

+    Props is a JS object too.
+Unlike state, props get passed to the component (similar to function parameters). props  are a Component's configuration, its options if you may.
+They are received from above and immutable as far as the Component receiving them is concerned.
+Props are static while state is dynamic.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    A "side effect" is anything that affects something outside the scope of the function being executed.
+These can be, say, a network request, which has one’s code communicating with a third party, causing logs to be recorded, caches to be saved or updated, all sorts of effects that are outside the function.
+The perfect way to sync is to utilize  useEffect.
+Whenever props change, it will set the state inside useEffect: ``` useEffect(() => {
+    setProfileState(props);
+    }, [props]);```

 ## Project Set Up